mushishi78/attire/README.md

 Mixins to remove some boiler plate in defining classes.

 **N.B.
-This is the README for version 2.0.0.
-Major changes have been made.
-For previous versions please consult the tagged commit.**
+This is the README for version 2.0.
+This release is written for Ruby 2.0 or higher.
+For previous versions please consult the tagged releases.**

 ## Initializer